alexdahl/oversight/README.md

 # Oversight

 Oversight is a Mac dashboard widget that lets you keep an eye on applications.
-It displays the top five consumers of processor or memory, along with system uptime at a glance.
+It displays the top five consumers of processor time or memory space, along with system uptime at a glance.

 ## Installation

 Download the latest stable release from the [tags page](https://github.com/alexdahl/oversight/tags).
 Then just open `Oversight.wdgt` from the Finder to install.
 OS X will move the file to `~/Library/` and open the widget in Dashboard.

+## Multi-core Reporting

+The CPU value shown is the percentage of CPU time a process is using of its core.
+A process reporting 100% usage has maxed out only its core, not the entire processor.
+(For example, a quad-core system supports a theoretical maximum of 400% CPU time – 4 processes each using 100% of their cores.)

 ## Collaboration